 Our North Temperate Lakes - Microbial Observatory time series was collected from eight bog lakes near Minocqua in the boreal region of northern Wisconsin, USA.
 Bog lakes contain high levels of dissolved organic carbon in the form of humic and fulvic acids, resulting in dark, “tea-colored” water.
 Due to their dark color, bog lakes absorb heat from sunlight, resulting in strong stratification during the summer.
-The top layer in a stratified bog lake, called the “epilimnion,” is oxygen-rich and warm.
-At the lake bottom, an anoxic, cold layer called the “hypolimnion” is formed.
+The top layer in a stratified lake, called the “epilimnion,” is oxygen-rich and warm.
+At the lake bottom, a cold layer called the “hypolimnion” is formed, becoming anoxic almost immediately in darkly stained bog lakes.
 The transitions between mixing of these two layers and stratification occur rapidly in these systems, and at different frequencies (called mixing regimes) depending on the depth, surface area, and wind exposure of the lake.
 Changes in bacterial community composition along the vertical gradients established during stratification are well documented (9, 10).
 Mixing has been shown to be a disturbance to the bacterial communities in bog lakes (11).
-The bacterial communities in bog lakes are still being characterized, but contains both ubiquitous freshwater organisms (12, 13) and members of the candidate phyla radiation (14).
-Seasonality in these systems has been suggested (15, 16); however, multiple years of sampling are needed to confirm these prior findings.
+The bacterial communities in bog lakes are still being characterized, but contain both ubiquitous freshwater organisms (12, 13) and members of the candidate phyla radiation (14).
+Seasonality in freshwater lakes is thought to be the norm rather than the exception (15, 16); however, multiple years of sampling are needed to confirm these prior findings.

 Our dataset is comprised of 1,387 16S rRNA gene amplicon sequencing samples, collected from eight lakes and two thermal layers over five years.
-Our primary goal for this dataset was to census the bog lake community and determine which taxa are core to all bog lakes, to each thermal layer, and to each mixing regime.
-We also sought to learn how mixing regime structures the bacterial community, with our specific hypothesis being that lakes with intermediate levels of disturbance via mixing would be the most diverse.
-Finally, we investigated seasonality both at the community level and in individual taxa to identify annual trends.
-This extensive, long-term sampling effort establishes a time series that allows us to assess variability, responses to disturbance and re-occurring trends in freshwater bacterial communities.
+Our primary goals for this dataset were to census members of the bog lake bacterial community and to identify taxa that are core to the bacterial community of bog lake ecosystems.
+We hypothesized that mixing regime structures the bacterial community, leading to an association between mixing frequency and alpha and beta diversity in bog lakes.
+Finally, we investigated seasonality at the community level, clade (i.e. roughly genus) level, and OTU level to identify annual trends.
+This extensive, long-term sampling effort establishes a time series that allows us to assess variability, responses to mixing frequency and re-occurring trends in freshwater bacterial communities.

 Results